Today

 Families with babies and pre-school children are welcome to sit anywhere in the sanctuary, or in the safe area at the back of the church, so that everyone can participate in worship.
 Soft play bags are available for the very young.

 Messy Church is normally held on the first Monday of school holidays except Bank Holidays.
 All ages are welcome, accompanied by an adult.
 A fun morning, including a variety of craft activities, a short time of worship, and a light lunch.
-There is no charge for Messy Church, but booking is essential.
-The next Messy Church meeting is Friday 30th May at 10.00am.
+There is no charge for Messy Church, but booking is essential - please text 0748 472 7777.
+The next Messy Church event is on Monday, 27th October beginning at 10.00am.

 For further details, contact secretary@farehamurc.org.uk who will pass on your query to the relevant co-ordinator.